bendechrai/write-your-own-web-store-in-hours/STEP-5-DISPLAY-PRODUCTS.md

 export default Home;
 ```

+💡 Take a minute to look at this code and comapre it to the description of what we're trying to achieve.
+You should see the request to the lambda function, and the loop that renders the product information.

 ![spacer](workshop-assets/readme-images/spacer.png)

 🧪 After saving, you should see your homepage automatically update and display the products you added to your Stipe catalogue.
 If you used the HTML structure in the code above, the CSS file provided with this workshop should even make it all look very pretty...